Jsnarf/sudoku-solver/README.md

 # TODOs :

 - Add others algorithms to check if a number could be picked
-- Add a checker on sudoku output (to check answer is correct)
 - Add a simple interface to put your sudoku
 - Add full variabilization on sudoku size